COPPER INKS FOR PRINTED ELECTRONICS

 Printed Electronics is one of the fastest-growing trends in electronics manufacturing today, enabling printing of devices on various substrates and structures.

 When applicable, it is highly cost-effective, fast, more environment-friendly and well adapted for mass-manufacturing.
-Printing Electronics is allows the development of thin, flexible electronics, and imperative for applications such as RFIDs, wireless sensors, displays and many other emerging technologies.
+Printing Electronics allows the development of flexible electronics, and imperative for applications such as RFID/NFC, wireless sensors, IoT, LED displays and many other emerging technologies.

-New, high-performance materials and printing processes are critical for the development of printed electronics, this is exactly what PrintCB is about.
+New, high-performance materials are critical for the development of printed electronics, this is exactly what PrintCB is about.

-Copper is a key material in the electrical and electronics industry, it is highly electrically and thermally conductive, as well as low cost.
+Copper is a key material in the electrical and electronics industry, it is highly conductive, as well as low cost.
 Printing of copper has been this industry’s dream for many years.
-However, physical barriers prevent effective printing of copper mainly due to oxidation considerations.
+However, physical barriers prevented effective printing of copper mainly due to oxidation considerations.

-To date, most platforms printing electronics use silver-inks which are highly conductive and do not oxidize but are expensive and pose significant challenges in performance.
-This is why copper-ink is so important.
-This is why PrintCB’s copper ink is so disruptive.
+To date, most platforms printing electronics use silver-inks which are highly conductive but expensive .
+This is why the development of copper ink is so important.
+This is why PrintCB’s technology is so disruptive.

-PrintCB’s copper ink processing requires no changes to capital equipment (i.e. inert gasses or laser sintering) and can cured in air using standard conveyor or box ovens, while maintaining high conductivity.
+PrintCB’s two-component CopPair technology is easy to use, screen-printable paste, requires no changes to capital equipment (i.e. inert gasses or laser sintering) and cures in air using standard conveyor or box ovens.
+Once dry, the material maintains high conductivity and good oxidation resistance over time.

 CEO and Co-Founder